 This was recognized and addressed about a couple decades ago by Eric Evans in his seminal book on Domain Driven Design (DDD).
 It’s subtitled, “Tackling Complexity in the Heart of Software”.
 DDD is a comprehensive methodology for approaching the design of software, fully cognizant of the daunting reality of ever-evolving processes.

-At the time DDD first appeared (early 2000s), BI just passed its tipping point.
-In those early days BI followed an ETL process.
+At the time DDD first appeared (early 2000s), BI just passed its tipping point towards becoming a household term.
+In those early days, BI followed an ETL process.
 Data is first extracted from multiple sources.
 All sorts of transformations are applied to the data, taming it into an integrated, generalized, “conformed” star/snowflake schema.
 It’s finally loaded into a data warehouse and/or a small number of subject-oriented data marts.

 The problem with traditional data warehouses is that reflecting the changes of enterprise operations require very much intense upfront work.
 Hammering out design issues for those hand-made “ETL packages” could span months, sometimes years.
 In the meantime, the analysts didn’t have access to new sources of data, so analytical activities and changes to reports had to wait.